Hawken Furnaces by OutdoorBoiler.com Startup Procedures

 - Ensure that the installation has been completed properly.

-- Make sure the furnace is full of water.
+- Make sure the outdoor wood furnace is full of water.
 Verify this with the water level indicator AND by filling the furnace until water flows out of the vent tube on the roof peak.

-- Make sure fan switch is operational.
-Fan switch is located on the front of the furnace under a flip cover.
+- Make sure the fan switch is operational.
+The fan switch is located on the front of the furnace under a flip cover.
 Turning the fan switch to the ON position (up) will turn off the loading light, and turn on the blower fan in the door.
 Turning the fan switch to the OFF position (down) will turn off the blower fan, and turn on the loading light.

 Hawken Furnaces by OutdoorBoiler.com Shut Down Procedures: